Enable sorting for columns by setting the

-Sort a column by clicking on the column header.
-To do multi-column sorting, hold down shift while clicking the column header.
+Then sort a column by clicking on the column header.

 Custom sorting is provided at a column level by configuring a comparator on the column definition.
 The sort methods gets the value as well as the row nodes.

 Example below shows the following:

 - When the year column is not sorted, it shows a custom icon, (up/down arrow).

 - The date column has strings as the row data, there is custom comparator so that when you sort this column it sorts it as dates, not as strings.

 It is possible to sort by multiple columns.
 The default action for multiple column sorting is for

 the user to hold down shift while clicking the column header.
 To change the default action to use

 the Control key (or Cmd key on Apple) instead set the property